|

 after all, actually flying provides context in which to learn some of

-the material) and so I want to make it clear that what I'm suggesting
+the material) and so we want to make it clear that what we're suggesting

 is not a rule--but just a guideline that gives you an idea as to how